As a professor, I get thank you gifts from my students – all the time.

 29. Teach, Love, Inspire Tote Bag

 The above messenger bag is a classy option for men, while this canvas tote bag is a more generic option that a female professor may appreciate.
 We’re frequently carrying books and stacks of paper to and from campus, so a canvas tote bag like this often comes in very handy.
-If you’re interested in getting a tote or messenger bag for a gift, consider reading our full guide on messenger and tote bags for teachers.

 30. Canvas Wall Poster